How long will it take to get my credit card?

 Nationwide are a notable exception: their quotation search service is built into their main online application process.

-Barclaycard also offer a pre-application soft search to check eligibility for the range of Barclaycards without affecting credit score.
+MBNA and Barclaycard also offer a pre-application soft search to check a user's eligibility across their range of credit cards without affecting credit score.

 Some comparison sites also offer soft searches.

 No matter the method of application, those applying for a new credit card should be very cautious about making sure they fulfil all the application criteria before going ahead and applying for a card.

 Don't think that because a card is marketed as being a "credit builder" or ideal for a first time cardholders, they won't be as strict; if anything they can be even more specific in their eligibility requirements.